kostiantyn-matsebora/streamstore/docs/README.md

 - You can read from any stream starting from the provided revision.

-- `ReadToEnd` method  returns collection of events from the stream starting from the provided revision:
+- _`ReadToEnd` method  returns collection of events from the stream starting from the provided revision_:
   - Contains only **unique events ordered by revision**.
   - Contains only **events that were committed**.